 Consumer versions of XP, Vista and Windows 7 on qualifying computers will be able to buy a DVD upgrade to Windows 8 Pro for $69.99 until 31 January 2013 – this is on offer at Amazon for $66.99 at the time of writing.

-Windows 8 Pro users can get the Media Center Pack for free (usual cost $9.99) – so you can watch and record live TV with Windows Media Center.
+Windows 8 Pro users can take advantage of a temporary offer to get the Media Center Pack free (usual cost $9.99) – so you can watch and record live TV with Windows Media Center.